 If you like raisins, try our moist Cinnamon Banana Bread (with raisins) and Oatmeal Raisin Cookies next time.

-A great way to use that leftover ripened banana full of black spots.
+These sugarless cookies are a great way to use that leftover ripened banana full of black spots.
 It has been years since I learned the trick to preserve old bananas by freezing them whole.
-All you need to do after freezing is defrost them and use them in your favorite cookies, bread and pies.
+All you need to do after freezing is defrost them and use them in your favorite cookies, bread, and pies.

 Ingredients

-- Bananas - These flourless cookies have no white sugar, brown sugar or any type of other refined sugar.
-Bananas are great for naturally adding sweetness to your baking goods.
-You’ll need about 2 large bananas that are overripe and mashed.
+- Bananas - these flourless cookies do not contain white sugar, brown sugar, or any other refined sugar.
+Bananas are great for naturally adding sweetness to baking goods.
+You’ll need about 2 large, overripe, mashed bananas.
+Banana + black spots = sweet cookies!

 - Peanut butter - I’ve used creamy peanut butter, but you could use crunchy peanut butter instead.
-I prefer commercial peanut butter, as natural peanut butter can create dry cookies if you haven’t taken the time to mix the oil back into the peanut butter before combining it with the rest of the ingredients.
-Take care to check the ingredient labels and use unsweetened and unsalted peanut butter for a healthier option.
+Go for a good-quality natural peanut butter with just salt and peanuts or just peanuts.
+Take care to check the ingredient labels, and use unsweetened and unsalted peanut butter for a healthier option.

-- Oats - Old-fashioned oats are preferred for these cookies, but you can use quick oats, too, when in a pinch.
-I like to use Bob's Red Mill or Quaker oats here.
+- Oats - old-fashioned oats are nutritious and preferred for these cookies, but you can use quick oats, too, when in a pinch (the texture will be different).
+I like to use Bob's Red Mill or Quaker Oats here, as well as gluten-free or regular oats.

-- Chocolate chips - You can use semi-sweet chocolate chips, dark, milk or white chocolate chips.
-Increase the chips to ¾ cup for extra chocolate indulgence!
-Raisins can be used instead of chocolate chips to make these cookies.
+- Chocolate chips - you can use dark, unsweetened, or diabetes-friendly chocolate chips, dark, milk, or white chocolate chips (these are with sugar).
+Increase the chips to ¾ cups for extra chocolate indulgence!
+Unsweetened raisins or cacao nibs can be used instead of chocolate chips.

 For the full list of ingredients, please scroll down where you'll find the recipe card.

-If you don’t like cookies being chunky - use oat flour instead.
-And you can make your own oat flour at home in 2 easy steps.
-Take your favorite rolled oats and using a food processor or coffee/spice grinder pulse until oats turn into a fine powder.
+If you don’t like cookies chunky, use oat flour instead.
+You can make your own oat flour at home in two easy steps.
+Take your favorite rolled oats and pulse them in a food processor or coffee/spice grinder until the oats turn into a fine powder.
 That’s it!

 Tips